This post may contain affiliate links. Please read our disclosure policy.

 This past weekend we hosted an ‘ugly sweater’ holiday party at our house.
 The adults wore their tackiest Christmas sweaters, while the kids served as the judges and voted to pick the winning (aka ‘the ugliest’) sweater.
 It was a really fun party with a great group of friends and neighbors – and of course, some delicious food!

 This fantastic Cranberry Ginger Upside Down Cake with Rum Whipped Cream stole the show on our dessert table.
-Created by one of my favorite chefs – Mario Batali – we found the recipe over on The Chew.
+We found the recipe over on The Chew website.

 This light, sweet Cranberry Ginger Upside Down Cake with Rum Whipped Cream has a sweet-tart cranberry and ginger topping that is perfectly complemented with rum-laced whipped cream on top!
 (We made this recipe for Thanksgiving – and it is so delicious, we’ll make it again for Christmas!)